Marvel’s ‘Black Panther’ is a new high point for superhero cinema

 And it’s worth mentioning that if you are a Marvel aficionado, you may have noticed that when their films borrow from different genres, whether that’s political thriller (Captain America: The Winter Soldier), space opera (the Guardians of the Galaxy films) or heist (Ant-Man), they usually end up in the same place, namely a finale filled with CGI explosions and punching that will decide the fate of the world and/or universe.

-Black Panther isn’t all that creative from a plot perspective, either — it’s basically a Game of Thrones-style dynastic struggle — but it’s still a refreshing change of pace.
+Black Panther isn’t all that creative from a plot perspective, either — it’s basically a Game of Thrones-style dynastic struggle — but it’s still a refreshing change of pace; even when the narrative is familiar, it never seems formulaic..
 There’s a big action set piece at the end, but it doesn’t feel like a weightless slugfest.
 Instead, it’s an epic fantasy battle (CGI animals included), where characters are actually injured and killed.
 And you’ll be glad to hear that there’s not a single apocalyptic sky beam in sight.

 It’s possible that just a few years from now, the excitement around movies like Wonder Woman and Black Panther will seem quaint, as films from Marvel, DC and other studios increasingly reflect the growing diversity of comics characters and creators.
 But even if that happens, they’ll still be worth watching as damn good superhero movies.